flashbots/yocto-manifests/README.md

 it will fetch the git repositories specified in the manifest and, by doing so, setup a Yocto Project build environment for you!

+> **Note**: The main branch serves here as a template that you can start with to setup your own reproducible build.
+You can check out the `tdx` branch as an example to see how to add your custom layers and use this template.

 ## Manifest Files

 * **default.xml** - External releasable components.
 Used for release builds.